 If you’re not taking meaningful action structurally in your business processes to elevate your customer teams, then a ‘fun’ titles does nothing for anyone.
 You have to change your business practices to support the customer-driven functions of the role for true impact.

-If you were giving a new head of support advice on getting her agents more involved in company culture, what would you say?
+If you were giving a new support leader advice on getting agents more involved in company culture, what would you say?

 For customer service teams, they’ll be happiest when the company culture is a customer culture, and that’s hard to drive from bottom up.
 If you’re new in the role, then start by listening to the frontline teams to understand what the current culture really is, and work from there.